oronbz/homebridge-omxplayer/README.md

 1. Set the desired youtube url or local filename.
 2. Use this switch in any scene or automation.

-When using the switch (with Youtube), only for the first time, the video will be downloaded which should take a few seconds.
+when setting a new youtube link, only for the first time,the video will be downloaded which should take a few seconds.
-Every time the Raspberry will be rebooted, all saved (youtube) videos will be deleted from the device.

 ## How to install
  ```sudo apt-get install omxplayer```